How to Use Photos for Crafts

 glitter glue (optional)

-To create your journal, follow these easy steps:
+To create your photo-covered journal, follow these easy steps:

 - Select a variety of personal photos.
 Also consider cutting out a few images and text from magazines.
 For example, clip out letters of different sizes, fonts, and colors to spell out your name or "Journal."

 - Obtain color photocopies of your images on white copy paper.
 Do not overlap your images when you copy them.
-I chose to photocopy the magazine clippings, too, so their look and feel would be similar to my snapshots.
+I chose to photocopy any magazine clippings I used, too, so their look and feel would be similar to my snapshots.

 - When the front side is complete, repeat the process with the back cover.